Elizabeth M. Tamposi: State Department career

-On August 4, 1989, President of the United States George H. W. Bush nominated Tamposi as Assistant Secretary of State for Consular Affairs. after Senate confirmation, she held this office from October 18, 1989 until November 10, 1992.
+On August 4, 1989, President of the United States George H. W. Bush nominated Tamposi as Assistant Secretary of State for Consular Affairs.
+After Senate confirmation, she held this office from October 18, 1989 until November 10, 1992.
 As Assistant Secretary, Tamposi travelled to 70 countries to assist Americans in need, and implemented measures to make the visa and passport application process more efficient.

 Tamposi resigned a week after the 1992 U.S. presidential election of November 3, 1992, amidst allegations that she had abused her position as head of the Bureau of Consular Affairs, the bureau responsible for issuing United States passports.
 According to Tamposi, on September 28, 1992, she was contacted by Acting Assistant Secretary of State for Legislative Affairs Stephen K. Berry on behalf of the White House, asking her to search the consular records for a purported letter in which Democratic presidential candidate Bill Clinton either renounced his U.S. citizenship, or sought information about how to go about renouncing it, during his Vietnam War protest days in the late 1960s.
 Tamposi directed her subordinates to make such a search.
 She also later ordered a search of the passport records of third party candidate Ross Perot.
 When these searches were made public, Acting United States Secretary of State Lawrence Eagleburger fired Tamposi as Assistant Secretary of State for Consular Affairs on November 10, 1992.
 Tamposi argued that her superiors in the United States Department of State were aware of these requests and that she was being unfairly singled out for her role in the scandal.

 Tamposi's name was later cleared of any wrongdoing and President Bush wrote her a hand-written apology stating that she is of "good character."

 Personal life

+Tamposi married Ted Goodlander, and they had two daughters together.

-Tamposi's daughter is Maggie Goodlander, a former United States Deputy Attorney General and Congresswoman for New Hampshire's 2nd congressional district.
-Her son-in-law, Maggie's husband, is former National Security Advisor Jake Sullivan.
+Maggie Goodlander is a former United States Deputy Attorney General and Congresswoman for New Hampshire's 2nd congressional district since 2025.
+She is married to Jake Sullivan, a former National Security Advisor.

-From 2005 to 2011, Tamposi was a member of the Board of Governors of the University of New Hampshire.
+From 2005 to 2011, Tamposi served as a member of the Board of Governors of the University of New Hampshire.